Praveenskg/codescrolls/docs/react/index.md

 ---
-id: react-overview
+id: index
-title: Introduction to React
+title: React Overview
+sidebar_position: 1
+slug: /docs/react
 sidebar_label: React Overview
-slug: /react
 ---

 # ⚛️ Introduction to React

 React is a **JavaScript library** for building **user interfaces**, maintained by Facebook.
-It allows developers to create large web applications that can update and render efficiently in response to data changes.
+It allows developers to create large web applications that update and render efficiently in response to data changes.

 ---

 ## 🎯 Why Use React?

-- ✅ **Component-Based**: Build encapsulated components that manage their own state.
+- ✅ **Component-Based**: Build encapsulated components that manage their own state
-- ⚡ **Declarative**: Design simple views for each state in your application.
+- ⚡ **Declarative**: Design simple views for each state in your application
-- 🚀 **Fast & Efficient**: Virtual DOM for better performance.
+- 🚀 **Fast & Efficient**: Virtual DOM improves rendering performance
-- 🌐 **Ecosystem & Community**: Vast community and ecosystem of libraries.
+- 🌐 **Ecosystem & Community**: Huge community and ecosystem of tools and libraries

 ---